Fuel Tech Experts

 Secondly, the marketing departments know very well that 99% of their customers have no intention of keeping their cars for five or even ten years, hence there is no market for such a car.
 Consumer tastes change, and people like to update their vehicles.

 This keeps vehicles at “affordable” prices.
-To produce a car that no one wants or could afford would be commercial suicide.
+To produce a car that no one wants or can afford would be commercial suicide.

 Then there is the servicing and repairs, from where the actual revenue comes.
 If a vehicle needed few or no repairs, the initial purchase price of a car would jump even further because manufacturers and franchised dealers would have to make up for that lost revenue stream.
 The use of additives and modified parts interferes with this business model.
 Again, this has nothing to do with conspiracy – it is basic economics.

 Let’s look at automatic transmission manufacturers as another example.
 Now, I am not suggesting they deliberately engineer transmissions to fail at 100,000 miles, but they certainly don’t engineer them to last hundreds of thousands of miles.
 Why?
 Because they couldn’t afford to buy them within the budget that had been set.
 Car manufacturer ‘A’ is not going to go to transmission manufacturer ‘B’ with a requirement for a transmission that is robust for say, 250k miles, when most vehicles will never reach anywhere near that mileage anyway.
 Most manufacturers provide a standard three-year, 60,000-mile warranty for a reason.
 It is common in the trade that a conventional auto gearbox (with torque converter), on original lifetime oil is a ticking time bomb once it hits the 100,000-mile mark.
-The amount of double clutch transmissions that are failing much earlier is staggering.
-But hey, as long as it survives the warranty period, right?
-My apologies for the sarcasm here.
+The number of double clutch transmissions that fail much earlier is staggering.

 There are exceptions to this rule.
 An example would be the Bugatti Veyron.
 When the CEO set out the criteria for that car, the designers and engineers were liberated from the usual financial restrictions.
 The primary criterion was to design and build a 1000-horsepower car using the best technology available regardless of cost.
 And what was the result?
 They created a car that, despite its tremendous power output and complexity, will probably go on for years without fault.
 And what was the result for Bugatti (or Volkswagen if we wish to be pedantic)?
 A car that sells for around £1,000,000 yet costs almost £5,000,000 to make.
 Clearly, this is not a sustainable business model for a mainstream manufacturer.
 But you get the idea.